 –Robert Musil, The Man Without Qualities

 I am a philosopher writing about cognition, science, and art.

 My work centers on practices of representation, classification, and taxonomy in science and everyday life.
-It addresses questions such as: How do individuals and cultures create ways to sort and structure their environment?
-How do these conceptual categories shape their experience, institutions, and discourse?
-And how does adopting such categories advance or hinder their material, social, epistemic, and aesthetic goals?
+It addresses questions such as: How do we, as individuals and cultures, create ways to sort and structure our environment?
+How do these conceptual categories shape our experience, institutions, and discourse?
+How are these categories embedded in technological devices and systems?
+And how does adopting such categories advance or hinder our material, social, epistemic, and aesthetic goals?